DataDog/datadog-pgo/README.md

 ### Can I use profiles from a different environment?

-The official [pgo documentation](https://go.dev/doc/pgo) recommends using profiles from your production environment.
+The official [PGO documentation](https://go.dev/doc/pgo) recommends using profiles from your production environment.
 Profiles from other environments may not be representative of the production workload and will likely yield suboptimal results.

 If your application has a very diverse workload across different clusters or data centers, you can use multiple queries, e.g.: